-In some cases, vehicle crash victims may also be able to get punitive damages.
+In some cases, you may also be able to get punitive damages.
 Punitive damages, or exemplary damages, may be available when the other driver was reckless, intentionally tried to injure someone, or did a hit-and-run.

-When a driver gets into an accident with an uninsured driver, he or she may not expect to be able to recover damages.
-However, there may be a couple of ways to get damages when the other driver doesn’t have bodily injury and liability insurance.
+We often get questions about how much to expect from a car accident settlement.
+When you get into an accident with an uninsured driver, you might not expect to be able to recover damages.
+However, there may be a couple of ways to get damages when the other driver doesn’t carry the minimum required bodily injury and liability insurance of:

 California insurance law requires insurance companies to offer uninsured and underinsured motorist (UM/UIM) coverage to drivers.
 However, this UM/UIM coverage is optional.
-If a driver injured in a crash has UM/UIM coverage, their insurance company should compensate them for their damages caused by the uninsured driver, up to the liability limit.
+If you are injured in a crash and have UM/UIM coverage, your insurance company should compensate you for your damages caused by the uninsured driver, up to the liability limit.

-Similarly, if the damages caused by the other driver are higher than the other driver’s liability coverage, underinsured motorist insurance pays for the excess damage, up to the liability limit.
+Similarly, if the damages caused by the other driver are higher than the other driver’s liability coverage, underinsured motorist insurance policies pay for the excess damage, up to the liability limit.

-Even without UM/UIM coverage, an injured party may still be able to recover damages from an uninsured motorist.
-Many uninsured drivers claim they do not have much money or assets to cover the costs of medical bills and other injury damages.
+Even without UM/UIM coverage, you may still be able to recover damages from an uninsured motorist.
+Many uninsured drivers claim they do not have much money or assets to cover the costs of medical payments and other injury damages.
 However, your California car accident attorney may be able to investigate their situation to see if they have other assets they are not telling you about.